This post may contain affiliate links. Please read our disclosure policy.

 2. Rinse: Plunge them cold water 2-3 times.

 3. Blanch: Season the hot boiling water with a few pinches of salt.
-Blanch the Chinese broccoli stems about 45 seconds and the leafy parts about 15 seconds.
+Similar to how to blanch yu choy, blanch the Chinese broccoli stems about 45 seconds and the leafy parts about 15 seconds.

 4. Shock: To stop the cooking and keep the Chinese broccoli in vibrant green color, shock the vegetables in a bowl of cold water for a few seconds then gently squeeze the leaves to remove the water.